vojtasvoboda/oc-userimportexport-plugin/README.md

 Just create `users` folder and insert images with name matching username.
 E.g. image 12905.jpg for user with username 12905, or image vojta.jpg for user with username vojta.

+## Import on Mac

+1. Create Excel sheet
+2. Save As Windows Comma Separated (it will create CSV with semicolons)
+3. Open CSV in Sublime Text and replace all semicolons by commas

 ## License

 User import export plugin is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT) same as OctoberCMS platform.